dswann101164/azure-noob-blog/posts/2025-12-10-starter-kit.md

 ## About These Resources

-I'm David Swann, an Azure Architect managing enterprise-scale Azure infrastructure (44 subscriptions, 31,000+ resources) in a regulated banking environment.
+I'm David Swann, an Azure Architect managing enterprise-scale Azure infrastructure (44 subscriptions, 31,000+ resources) in a highly-regulated enterprise environment.

 These resources come from real production experience:

 - Documented actual problems I solved
-- Tested in regulated banking environment
+- Tested in highly-regulated enterprise environment
 - Built for operations teams, not lab environments
 - No vendor marketing â€” just what works